OData Connector - Appendix

 }

-Adjust the configuration file for your system/network environment as needed and save the file.
-Afterwards, start the Nginx server via ""nginx.exe"" in the main program directory.
-Test the availability of the Intrexx portal and of the OData services on the unified address with port 80.
-Now you should make sure that any embedded URLs in OData documents (such as links to related data records) receive the correct endpoint URL.
-Normally, the name and port of the OData server is used for the URLs.
-However, when using a reverse proxy, this differs from the endpoint URL.
-For this reason, a dynamic mechanism is required that uses the correct URL for OData addresses at runtime.
-To achieve this, the reverse proxy server sends its host name and port to the back-end system using special request headers (X-Forwarded-*).
-The back-end system can read the header and use it to create the relevant URL for the clients.
-To activate the mechanism, there is the "Host" parameter in the OData server configuration.
-Either enter [X-Forwarded] here to determine the host from the request headers, or enter the host name and port directly in the format hostname:port of the reverse proxy (which overwrites header values).
+If necessary, customize the configuration file to match your system or network environment, and then save the file.
+You can then start the Nginx server using the nginx.exe file in the root directory.
+Test the availability of the Intrexx portal and the OData services at the standard address on port 80.
+Now we need to ensure that embedded URLs in OData documents (such as links to related records) contain the correct endpoint URL.
+Typically, the URL includes the name and port of the OData server.
+However, when a reverse proxy is used, this differs from the endpoint URL.
+Therefore, a dynamic mechanism is needed that uses the correct endpoint URL for OData addresses at runtime.
+To achieve this, the reverse proxy server sends its hostname and port to the backend system via special request headers (X-Forwarded-*).
+This can read the headers and use them to construct the URL relevant to clients.
+To enable this mechanism, the "Host" parameter is available in the OData server configuration.
+Enter either [X-Forwarded] here to determine the host from the request headers, or specify the hostname and port of the reverse proxy directly in the format hostname:port (which will override the header values).

-There is currently no public Intrexx Groovy API for accessing OData in Groovy scripts.
-It is however possible to enable the internal Intrexx OData API for Groovy.
-However, this does not guarantee compatibility with future Intrexx versions and should therefore only be used after consultation with your (Undefined variable: General.CompanyName-without-GMBH) customer advisor.
-To activate access to the internal classes, edit the scripting.cfg file in the portal directory internal/cfg/scripting and enter the lines below:
+Currently, there is no public Intrexx Groovy API for accessing OData in Groovy scripts.
+However, it is possible to enable the internal OData API for Groovy.
+However, this does not guarantee compatibility with future versions of Intrexx and should therefore only be used after consulting with your Intrexx account manager.
+To enable access to the internal classes, edit the scripting.cfg file in the portal directory internal/cfg/scripting and add the following lines:

 <?xml version="1.0" encoding="UTF-8"?>